| |

 - Roof damage - Shingled roofs will usually show little sign of

-damage from vibration to the underlying trusses, because the shingles can
+damage from vibration to the underlying trusses, because the shingles can move enough with the vibration to

 with concrete "cones".
 If these are broken, it could be a sign of structural